Holly Madison, 41, Slays In Strapless Mini Dress And Thigh-High Velvet Boots

 Other fans complimented Holly's fierce look and killer outfit.

-“Gorgeous as always,” one fan wrote.
+"Gorgeous as always," one admirer wrote.

-“Fitting caption since you’re looking like a snack,” a second added.
+"Fitting caption since you're looking like a snack," quipped a second user.

-“It’s the shoes for me,” a third fan commented.
+"It's the shoes for me," a third follower pointed out.

 In under an hour, the new upload had brought in over 4,000 likes and hundreds of comments.

-Earlier this week the former Playmate wowed her followers when she posed in a black bikini.
-The January 18 upload was one of Holly’s more NSFW pics, as she wore a cheeky black bikini and laid on top of a bathroom counter.
-The strappy bathing suit was quite revealing and showed off a whole lot of skin.
+Earlier this week, the former Playmate wowed her followers when she posed in a black bikini.
+The January 18 upload was one of Holly's more sensual pics, as she wore a cheeky black bikini as she lay on top of a bathroom counter.
+The strappy bathing suit revealed quite a bit of her rump, showing off a whole lot of skin.